Anthony Lynham

 Anthony Joseph Lynham (born 12 April 1960) is an Australian politician who was a Labor Party member of the Legislative Assembly of Queensland representing the electoral district of Stafford from 2014 to 2020.
 He was the Queensland Minister for Natural Resources, Mines and Energy.
 Lynham was an oral and maxillofacial surgeon.

 Dental and Medical career

-Lynham is a former maxillofacial surgeon who was a consultant surgeon at the Royal Brisbane and Women's Hospital.
+Lynham is a former oral and maxillofacial surgeon who was a consultant surgeon at the Royal Brisbane and Women's Hospital.
 He also was a member of the hospital trauma team.
 He graduated in dentistry from University of Queensland and medicine from Newcastle University.
-He holds a surgical fellowship from the Royal College of Surgeons Edinburgh in the general stream.
+He holds a general fellowship from the Royal College of Surgeons Edinburgh.
 Further training was completed in Switzerland.

-One of his roles was the training of maxillofacial surgeons both at the college and hospital level.
+One of his roles was the training of oral and maxillofacial surgeons both at the college and hospital level.
 He is an active researcher and has published regularly.
 He is an associate professor at the University of Queensland and an adjunct professor at the Queensland University of Technology.